Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

-Fig. 5 (f) shows the projection process of forming spatial graph nodes.
-Fig. 5 (g), (h) and (i) are the weights for these projection maps of $B_{sproj}$ (i.e., Node-24, 118 and 210).
+where $n=1,2...,N$ denotes the $n$-$th$ anchor, $\times$ denotes the matrix multiplication, and $B_{s}\in\mathbb{R}^{N \times L}$.
+Fig. 7 (f) shows the projection process of forming spatial graph nodes.
+Fig. 7 (g), (h) and (i) are the weights for these projection maps of $B_{s}$ (i.e., Node-24, 118 and 210).
 Meanwhile, Node-24 aggregates pixels with similar features as Anchor-24, which focuses on the pavilion structure in clear regions.
-Node-118 and 210 aggregate grass structures from dense haze and clear regions, respectively, which are similar to Anchor-118 and 210.
-In other word, $B_{sproj}$ aggregates pixels with similar features as each anchor to one node.
-In particular, each node represents an arbitrary region with the similar features.
+Node-118 and 210 aggregate grass structures from dense haze and clear regions respectively, which are similar to Anchor-118 and 210.
+In other word, $B_{s}$ forms each node by aggregating pixels with similar features.
+In particular, each node can represent an arbitrary region with the similar pixel-wise features.
 Finally, we use $Eq.
-(12)$ to obtain the $N$ node features $Z_{s} \in\mathbb{R}^{N \times C}$, with each node represented by $C$-dimensional vectors.
+(4)$ to obtain the $N$ node features $V_{s} \in\mathbb{R}^{N \times C}$, with each node represented by a $C$-dimensional vector.
+Moreover, we learn the directed adjacency matrix ${A}_{s}\in\mathbb{R}^{N \times N}$ by $Eq.
+(5)$.

-Moreover, we construct the edges $E$ in the graph.
-Taking into account the difference in dependency between the nodes, we choose to construct the directed graph.
-Specifically, we contrast the directed adjacency matrix $A_{s}\in\mathbb{R}^{N \times N}$, where each matrix element is represented by $A_{ij}$.
-For two node features $v_{i}$, $v_{j}$, the pairwise adjacency weight $A_{ij}$ is defined as: